All Articles

 3. Click Compress.

-In many cases, you can use this compress option on your computer to bypass Gmail's attachment size limit.
-However, keep in mind that there’s no way to choose the file size of the zipped folder, so very, very large files might not ever compress to a small enough size.
+You can often use this compress option on your computer to bypass Gmail's attachment size limit.
+However, remember that you cannot choose the file size of the zipped folder, so very, very large files might never compress to a small enough size.

-There are a few other options that might better suit your needs if you frequently have to send large or sensitive files that need encryption or nuanced security measures.
 Cloud storage options include Dropbox and Proton Drive.
-File transfer protocol (FTP) vendors offer similar functionality and include FileZilla and Cyberduck.
-Different options offer different levels of security and functionality, so if you’re sharing heavy files often, be sure to do your research on which solution would be best.
+File transfer protocol (FTP) vendors offer similar functionality, including FileZilla and Cyberduck.
+Different options offer different levels of security and functionality, so if you're sharing heavy files often, be sure to research which solution would be best for your unique needs.

-At the end of the day, there are many ways you can send attachments that go beyond the file size limit of 25 MB.
-You can use a Google Drive link, trust Streak for collaboration, compress multiple large files, or use a large file-sharing service.
-Good luck!
+At the end of the day, there are many ways you can send attachments that go beyond the Gmail attachment size limit of 25 MB.
+You can use a Google Drive account, trust Streak for collaboration, compress multiple large files, or use a large file-sharing service.

 Gmail file size limit: FAQs